 At E.C.D Elementary School for the Deaf, there has been a long, outstanding commitment to excellence in many diverse areas.
 When we reflect upon this year, all of us should be able to say we shared the responsibility for teaching and learning equally and we have respected each other’s strengths and differences.

-Welcome to the Elementary Program – Lindsay Plant, Dana Sault and Susan Slack Miller who have joined our team of dedicated staff.
+Warm welcome to the Elementary Program – Shannon Dillon, and Danielle Stoakley who have joined our team of dedicated staff.

 We look forward to the incredible additions these folks will bring to our already dedicated team of educators.